 All these answers are out there and it takes time and understanding to piece it all together.
 With 7 years on the air, my role was to devour every minutia of information locally, nationally and internationally.
 To successfully master the craft of live radio, I had to be able to speak of the issues of the day.
 Over time all these data points turned into a pattern.
 About 5 years into the radio program I started connecting these patterns into 12 arguments that show that America is in Decline.
 I’ve started to organize these arguments into chapters of a book.
 Here’s the intro.

-Finally, after years growing up in Catholic education and being of service on a number of Catholic agencies, and spending quality time with men I respect in the Protestant faith I’ve started to look at what faith means to me and how it shows up in my life.
+Finally, after years growing up in Catholic education and being of service to a number of Catholic agencies, and spending quality time with men I respect in the Protestant faith I’ve started to look at what faith means to me and how it shows up in my life.
 From a weekend back in 2001 in Oracle and staffing a weekend in a southern Arizona hot springs, I learned about my shadows and motivations.
 By working with a group of men for over a decade I started to learn how wounds of the past show up in my life.
 With advice and counsel of strong men and mentor-ship from men in the faith, business and community leadership fields I have learned more about who I am and how I show up in my family, my career and in my faith.

-To fully understand where we are today I’ve dug into the thought leaders from politics, sociology, psychology and economics.
-I put forth the following lectures, discussions and documentaries to paint a picture of how I see the human condition.
+To fully understand where we are today I’ve dug into the thought leaders from politics, sociology, psychology, and economics.
+I put forth the following lectures, discussions, and documentaries to paint a picture of how I see the human condition.

 This is a long collection of my beliefs and analysis on SOCIETY, ECONOMICS, POLITICS, EDUCATION, HEALTH, BUSINESS, The FUTURE, SPIRITUALITY and much more.